 Jensen (2009) argues that tour guides can play a central role in the making of attractions or destinations, particularly in developing countries with emerging tourism markets.
 Much of the literature that discusses tour guiding, however, assumes that attractions are already established.
-As we pointed out earlier, attractions need to be made and in slum tourism this becomes particularly obvious. our guides in slum tourism need to convince tourists to see slums as a valuable attraction.
-Previous research on slum tourism has shown how tour guides contest negative perceptions of slums during their slum tours both on a more communicative and more practical level (Rolfes et al., 2009; Meschkank, 2012)Tour guides deal with the practical implications of the negative stigma attached.
+As we pointed out earlier, attractions need to be made and in slum tourism this becomes particularly obvious.
+While they can rely on a certain curiosity about the slum among tourists, tour guides in slum tourism need to convince tourists to see slums as a valuable attraction, a place worth visiting.
+Tourists often sense that their curiosity about ‘the other half’ is morally dubious and prone to voyeurism, an accusation regularly leveled at slum tourists (Burgold and Rolfes 2013).
+Thus tour guides need to assure tourists that their visit is appropriate and helpful for people in the slum.
+Previous research on slum tourism has shown how tour guides contest negative perceptions of slums during their slum tours both on a more communicative and more practical level (Rolfes et al., 2009; Butler, 2012; Dyson, 2012; Meschkank, 2012) and how tourism revenue is used to fund projects in the slum (Burgold and Rolfes 2013).
+Tour guides also need to deal with the practical implications of the negative stigma attached.
 Slum stigma is composed of elements like crime, pollution or disease.
-In this context it is particularly important that tour guides provide access, security and direction to tourists (George & Booyens, 2014).
-Diekmann and Hannam (2012 in their analysis of slum tourism in India pointed to the importance of ‘more than representational’ experiences.
+In this context it is particularly important that tour guides provide access, security, and direction to tourists (George & Booyens, 2014).
+Diekmann and Hannam (2012), in their analysis of slum tourism in India, pointed to the importance of ‘more than representational’ experiences.
 Tourists may be regularly confronted with visual representations of slums in news and other media, but they lack, and hence desire, the sensory experience of being in a slum.
-The tour guides enact the slum by enabling sensory experiences of atmospheres, sounds and smells in slum areas.
-This also concerns the importance which transport plays in slum tourism, whether a tour is conducted on foot, on bike or in a jeep, whether it sticks to main thoroughfares or goes off into smaller roads and paths (Frenzel, 2014).
+The tour guides enact the slum by enabling sensory experiences of atmospheres, sounds, and smells in slum areas.
+This also concerns the importance which transport plays in slum tourism, for example whether a tour is conducted on foot, on bike, or in a jeep, whether it sticks to main thoroughfares or goes off into smaller roads and paths (Frenzel, 2014).

 While questions pertaining to the tour guiding literature have been discussed in slum tourism research, we will now extend existing accounts of the role of tour guides in slum tourism by investigating in particular three related aspects derived from the literature.
-First, we explore the organisational form of tour guiding operations as they establish destinations, to what extent tour operators fit within the formal-informal matrix Secondly, we analyse the narratives by the tour guides, which connect the tourists to the slum.
+First, we explore the organisational form of tour guiding operations as they establish destinations, specifically, to what extent tour operators fit within the formal-informal matrix (Table 1).
+Secondly, we analyse the narratives by the tour guides, which connect the tourists to the slum.
 We investigate how tour guides mediate between the slum inhabitants and the tourists as well as how they provide tourists with a reason to be in the slum.
-Thirdly, we analyse the way in which tour guides provide access to the slum, and in more practical terms how tours are conducted.
+Thirdly, we analyse the way in which tour guides provide access to the slum, and, in more practical terms, how tours are conducted.
 We compare how security issues are dealt with and more generally how the slum tours are enacted.